corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Overview

 Like the idea of enlightened authoritarian rulers with Civic: Philosopher King but feel a bit underwhelmed at its actual affects?
 Then this mod is for you!
 It lightly enhances Civic: Philosopher King to have effects similar to those added to Civic: Distinguished Admiralty in Stellaris version 3.3 "Libra:" Rulers and Governors begin with +2 levels.
+Note that this means initial rulers at the start of the game begin at level 4 as opposed to the standard level 2.

 # Changes